Sorry, you need to enable JavaScript to visit this website.

 Daylight savings in Australia

 In the 1960s, Tasmania would then make a big push for DST as a way to save energy and water.
-By 1972, other states followed suit, except for Queensland, Western Australia, and the Northern Territory, which all still currently don’t observe the time switch.
+By 1972, other states followed suit, except for Queensland, Western Australia, and the Northern Territory, which still don’t currently observe the time switch.

-For the rest of the states that do observe DST, clocks are set forward by 1 hour on the first Sunday in October and turned back on the first Sunday in April each.
+For the rest of the states that do observe DST, clocks are set forward by 1 hour on the first Sunday in October and turned back on the first Sunday in April each year.

 Daylight savings in Australia

-Daylight Savings Time impacts flights, trains, schedules, and other travel arrangements, especially if you're travelling between states that observe DST and those that don’t, such as Queensland or Western Australia.
+Daylight Saving Time impacts flights, trains, schedules, and other travel arrangements, especially if you're travelling between states that observe DST and those that don’t, such as Queensland or Western Australia.

-Always double-check departure times around the start and end of DST to avoid confusion.
+Always double-check departure and arrival times around the start and end of DST to avoid confusion.

-Why Daylight Savings Is a Perfect Excuse to Travel?
+Why Daylight Saving Is a Perfect Excuse to Travel?

 With longer daylight hours during DST, you’ll have even more time to explore Australia's stunning landscapes, from the iconic Sydney Harbour to the Great Ocean Road.

-The start of Daylight Savings Time can mean one less hour of sleep, but it’s nothing a good cup of coffee, tea or matcha can’t fix!
+The start of Daylight Saving Time can mean one less hour of sleep, but it’s nothing a good cup of coffee, tea, or matcha can’t fix!
 After a day or two, most people adjust naturally.
 The real benefit comes in autumn when clocks go back, and you can catch that extra hour of rest.

 If you’re an early bird or a night owl, DST ensures that your activities align with the sunlight, giving you more time to be out and about.

 While Australia enjoys the benefits of DST, not all countries do.
-Places like China, India, and Japan don’t observe Daylight Savings at all.
+Places like China, India, and Japan don’t observe Daylight Saving Time at all.
 In contrast, New Zealand, the U.S., and Europe are big participants.

 So, if you’re jet-setting to multiple destinations, be sure to check whether your new time zone follows DST or not.
 It’s one of those small details that can make a big difference when planning your overseas adventure!